AceCentre/pasco/docs/advanced/meta-data-commands.md

 	spell-finish

-The option to end the spell round
+The option to delete the last letter selected

 	spell-delchar